truecharts/public/.github/docs/general/storage.md

 However, we only do so when installing or updating an app.

 These permission get based on the user and group you enter in the App configuration dialog and default to `568` (the SCALE default Apps user).

+### Custom Storage

+Besides the earlier mentioned storage options, we also provide the option to mount as many host folders as you want.
+This is limited to hostPath mounts only.